msupply-foundation/conforma-server/documentation/Outcomes-Display.md

 The following fields are also configurable in "outcomes_display" layouts:

 - `title`: the name of the "outcome" that shows in the "Outcomes" menu and as the Header of the table (e.g. "Users").
-Default is just the tablename converted to plural Title Case, e.g. `user` => "Users"
+Default is just the tableName converted to plural Title Case, e.g. `user` => "Users"
 - `permissionNames`: an array of permissions names that the request requires (via JWT) in order to see this Layout.
 Default is an empty array, and both that and `null` allow full access (i.e. no restrictions)
 - `table_view_include_columns`: an array of fields to return for the "table" endpoint.
 Should be field names written in camelCase.
 All values should match with either the name of a field in the table being queried, or the name of a "special" column defined in `outcome_display_column_definition` (see below).
 Some things to be aware of: